Suk Suk

-Suk Suk (叔．叔) (the title means "Uncle" in Cantonese) is a 2019 Hong Kong drama film written and directed by Ray Yeung.
-It presents the story of two secretly homosexual married men in their twilight years.
+Suk Suk (叔．叔; lit. 'uncle'), also known as Twilight's Kiss, is a 2019 Hong Kong drama film written and directed by Ray Yeung.
+It presents the story of two closeted gay men in their twilight years who contemplate a possible future together after unexpectedly falling in love.
 The film was selected to compete in the Panorama section at the 70th Berlin International Film Festival.